decentraland/standards/standards/react-redux.md

 Notice that all the properties in `DefaultProps` are mandatory, and this is intended, so if we add a prop to the component that is optional, that means that it **MUST** have a default value.
 So once we add a new property to the `DefaultProps` type, TypeScript is not going to let us compile until we go to the component and add a default value to it.

 Making all the props required in the `DefaultProps` is not an issue in the final `Props` type because we extend `Partial<IDefaultProps>` which turns them all into optional properties, so the final type will only mark as required the properties extended by `Props`.
+If the component doesn't have any default props we can just define `Props`.

 To type the `mapState` and `mapDispatch` functions in the container we want to export types created by using `Pick`.
-In some cases (when ALL the component's props come from the state) the `StateProps` will match `Props`.
-In this case we can reuse `Props` instead of creating `StateProps`.
-Also some components don't have own props or don't map any prop to `dispatch`, in those cases there's no point in exporting `OwnProps` or `DispatchProps`.
+In some cases (when ALL the component's props come from the state) the `MapStateProps` will match `Props`.
+In this case we can reuse `Props` instead of creating `MapStateProps`.
+Also some components don't map any prop to `dispatch`, in those cases there's no point in exporting `DispatchProps`.

 To type the internal state and the context we will export types named `State` and `Context`.